mickaelmonsieur/openob-gui/README.md

 Install OpenOB on your Debian system: http://jamesharrison.github.io/openob/tutorial.html#openob-system-basics

+# Use the good user

+Do not take the bad habit of being permanently connected to root!
+Whether it's a raspberry pi test at $ 65 or a supermicro production server has $ 2,000!

+**To do the installation, connect with the user "pi" to your raspberry.**

 # Install a nginx

 Nginx is available as a package for Debian Jessie which we can install as follows: